 - Common Data Model (CDM): Dataflows ensure data consistency with the help of Microsoft’s Common Data Model, which is a collection of standard data schemas.
 Dataflows automatically map different types of data from a diverse set of sources into a “common schema” and make it available across teams within an organization, allowing them to collaborate with ease.
 The Common Data Model also lets users customize the standard CDM entities to meet their specific business use cases.

-Hevo Data, a No-code Data Pipeline, helps to transfer data from 100+ sources to your desired data warehouses and visualize it in Power BI.
+Hevo Data, a No-code Data Pipeline, helps to transfer data from 150+ sources to your desired data warehouses.
 Hevo is fully managed and completely automates the process of not only loading data from your desired source but also enriching the data and transforming it into an analysis-ready form without having to write a single line of code.
 Its fault-tolerant architecture ensures that data is handled in a secure, consistent manner with zero data loss.

 Get Started with Hevo for Free